-- 1. Viscosity: To determine the percentage composition of a given liquid mixture by viscosity method.
-(Density data be given) - 2.
-Refractometry: To determine the specific and molar refractions of benzene, tolyene and xylene by Abbe's refractometer and hence determine the refraction of -CH2 group.
-(Densities should be determined by the students.) - 3.
-Polarimetry: To determine the specific rotation and find unknown concentration of sugar solution. - 4.
-Conductometry: (any two) - i.
+1. Refractometry: To determine the specific and molar refractions of benzene, toluene and xylene by Abbe's refractometer and hence determine the refraction of -CH2 group.
+(Densities should be determined by the students.)

+2. Conductometry:

+- i.
 To determine degree of dissociation and dissociation constant of acetic acid at various dilutions and to verify Ostwald's dilution law conductometrically. - ii.
-To determine the normality of the given strong acid by titrating it aginst strong alkali conductometrically. - iii.
 To determine the equivalent conductance at infinite dilution of strong electrolyte at five different dilutions conductometrically. (e.g. any one from KCl, NaCl, KNO3 and HCl) and verify Onsager equation.